 Data purists may shun them.
 But users are just loving them.
 Dashboards have evolved a lot since their inception.
 In its new avatar, the dashboard is more user-friendly and definitely more appealing than its grim predecessor.

 This thought paper highlights 10 emerging trends in dashboard design.
 It also showcases some of the industry’s best digital products that have incorporated these design trends.

 - How are dashboard designs being adapted to provide a unified experience across multiple devices and browsers?

 - Which design elements are making a comeback in today’s dashboard interfaces?

 - How are dashboards providing users an in-depth understanding of their data without overwhelming them?

-In an age where data is the new oil for growth, the key to solving business problems lies in making data work for us—to present it in a manner that accords meaning, extract insights and help make correct decisions every single time.
+In an age where data is the new oil for growth, the key to solving business problems lies in making data work for us—to present it in a manner that accords meaning, extract insights, and help make correct decisions every single time.

-- How to make your chart captions more comprehensive?
+- Make your chart captions more comprehensive

-- How to deal with multiple levels of data?
+- Deal with multiple levels of data

-- How to differentiate projected values from actual values?
+- Differentiate projected values from actual values

 Charts to Communicate the Financial Data Story